Hojjat Kalashi

 Hojjat Kalashi (حجت کلاشی) is an Iranian pan-Iranist politician and head of the Pan-Iranist Party's youth wing.

 He has been imprisoned several times and banned from leaving Iran.

-Kalashi is a graduate of political science, and is regarded among younger generations of ethnic Iranian Azeris with nationalist-oriented tendencies.
-According to Mehran Kamrava, Kalashi has a positive image among Iranian nationalist groupings.
+Kalashi is a Political Science graduate, and is regarded among younger generations of ethnic Iranian Azeris with nationalist-oriented tendencies.
+According to Mehran Kamrava, Kalashi has a positive image among Iranian nationalist groups.